Ahhgust/PeptideLR/README.md

 `lrWrapper.py -d peptides.tsv -n HG38_Clean -r`

 Specifying -r computes the [random match probability](https://doi.org/10.1016/j.fsigen.2020.102295) <br>
 Wherein it computes the RMP at the level of the chromosome, and combines these probabilities by taking products.
+RMPs (and likelihoods) <br>
+are computed in parallel (control with -c) and then combined (RMPs/CombinedRMP.tsv).
+It is important to remember what the RMP means in this context-- it is useful for saying how rare a collection of GVPs are in a single-source sample.
+It cannot be used, however, to associate a person to some piece of evidence.
+For that, a likelihood ratio is more appropriate.

 # Likelihood